 A ten-minute walk from Najiba is the Bibi Khanum Mosque and Mausoleum.
 Each is large and shockingly beautiful.
 The attached pictures tell the story.
 Nearby is the Hazrat-i-Hizr Mosque, which serves as a place of Islamic worship.
 Built recently it is also impressive although not of any historic significance.

 It was almost a circus-like atmosphere - little open-air tourist minibuses going up-and-down a street packed with people.
 Mostly locals.

 There were other foreigners - the most I have seen since Xi'an - but still I am a curiosity.
 Many groups of children, apparently on school outings, wanted my picture.
 In the beginning we would take a group photo with their smartphone and then I would ask if they could take a photo with mine but there were so many groups that wanted pictures that after a while, I just let them take my picture only.
 Occasional adults wanted a picture and once two beautiful ladies asked for a three-way selfie.
 It was kind of like my Japan experience on steroids.

 That evening I went back to the train station to organise my onward journey and then to the Blues Cafe, as it is one of the few places that has live music - only, not on a Sunday night.

-Met Fredric, a Swedish fellow who travels the Stan countries often.
+Met Frederic, a Swedish fellow who travels around Central Asia often.
 We enjoyed an interesting exchange.
 He offered advice for travel in Georgia.
 People often speak well of Georgia.